ISnackable/G8-CodeQL/README.md

 3. Open VSCode and click on `Open Workspace...` and select `workspace.code-workspace`.
 4. In VSCode, click on the CodeQL Extension tab, and add the CodeQL database; `D:/Downloads/DISMFYP2021GRP8/new-database`.
 5. Make sure to click `Set current database` on the database added.
-6. Right click and run a custom CodeQL query; `DISMFYP2021GRP8/vscode-codeql-starter/codeql-custom-queries-javascript/example.ql`
+6. Right click and run a custom CodeQL query; Eg. `DISMFYP2021GRP8/vscode-codeql-starter/ql/javascript/ql/src/Security/CWE-078/CommandInjection.ql`

 ## Acknowledgements